-Anyone who lives with anxiety, depression, an eating disorder, or schizophrenia, knows the suffering these conditions can cause.
-What many people don’t realise, however, is that the widespread stigma of mental health can add extra layers of suffering.
+Anyone who lives with anxiety, depression, an eating disorder, bipolar or schizophrenia, knows the pain these conditions can cause.
+What many people don’t realise, however, is that the stigma of mental health can add extra layers of suffering.

 What is the Stigma of Mental Health?

 In ancient times madness was seen as a curse from the gods.
 In the medieval period the insane were believed to be possessed by demons, requiring priestly exorcism.
 It was not until the 20th century that we developed a mature understanding of psychology and mental illness.
 Even so, negative feelings such as fear and hostility have persisted right up to the present day.
 One study found that 77% of characters with schizophrenia in the media were portrayed as dangerous, while in reality the figure is just 3%.

 People with mental health conditions often face discrimination at work.
 They may be shunned or mocked by coworkers.
 Managers may give them little support for their needs for time off, or other adjustments such as having a private work space.
 They may fail to be promoted, or they may even be fired.
 And if they are honest about their condition they may not even be recruited in the first place.
 It is not surprising then that: